amurrell/wordpress-in-10-minutes/README.md

 - You will need to install **docker** and **docker-compose** on your own.
 - Setup a **remote** mysql connection, possibly with [cloud SQL](https://cloud.google.com/sql/), [AWS RDS](https://aws.amazon.com/rds/), or other.

-    - Do this in app.yaml for production.
+    - Edit database environmental values in app.yaml for production.
-    - Do this in conf/wp-config.php in dev (docker weird about env vars)
+    - Write `define()`s in conf/wp-config.php in dev (docker weird about env vars)

 ## Local Dev - Install & Run - Docker Compose